stevemcghee/sports-sheet-to-calendar/docs/AUTHENTICATION.md

 ### Using OAuth 2.0 Credentials

 -   **Local Development**: Place the credentials in your `.env` file.
--   **Render/Cloud Run**: Add them as environment variables in the service's settings.
+-   **Cloud Run**: Add them as environment variables in the service's settings.

 ---